Jalen Adaway: Professional career

 After not being selected in the 2022 NBA draft, Adaway joined the Miami Heat for the 2022 NBA Summer League.
 He signed an Exhibit 10 deal with the San Antonio Spurs on August 31, 2022.
 Adaway subsequently joined the Austin Spurs.

 In April 2023, the NBA G League announced that Adaway had been dismissed and disqualified from the league for violating the terms of the NBA G League Anti-Drug program.

 On July 12, 2023, Adaway signed with BK Patrioti Levice of the Slovak Basketball League.
 After the season, Adaway was selected as All-Slovakian Nike SBL Guard of the Year and First Team.

 In May 2024, Adaway joined the Scarborough Shooting Stars of the Canadian Elite Basketball League.

 On September 12, 2024, Adaway signed with the Fuerza Regia de Monterrey of the Liga Nacional de Baloncesto Profesional.
 Adaway was awarded Latinbasket.com All-Mexican LNBP First Team for the 2024 season.

 On January 6, 2025, Adaway joined the San Diego Clippers.

 On September 25, 2025, he signed with Instituto Atletico Central Cordoba.

+In July 2026, he signed with Tindastóll in Iceland.